ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 [![Antler VC Program](/images/antler.png)](/antler-vc-program-overview/)

-A few people asked to share my experience with the Antler program and I’ve decided to write up a little review.
+A few people asked me to share experience with the Antler program and I've decided to put together a little review.

 I was in the third cohort of [Antler Amsterdam](https://www.antler.co/amsterdam) in 2020-2021 and went through the program, received the investment and made it to the demo day.